 Many traders focus so intently on the consistency rule that they overlook other critical payout criteria.

-• Problem: You might meet the consistency rule perfectly, but if you fail to maintain your safety net (which is your account's trailing drawdown plus an additional $100, especially for the first three payouts), your payout will be blocked.
+- Problem: You might meet the consistency rule perfectly.
+However, if you fail to maintain your safety net, your payout will be blocked.
+The safety net is your account’s trailing drawdown plus an extra $100, especially for the first three payouts.

 5.3.
 Inconsistent contract sizing